-Hot crash potatoes are said to have originated in Australia which gives them a certain mystique and makes them sound sexy and charming.
-They are all that but they’re also a workhorse side dish that’s super easy to modify so it goes with whatever the “main dish du jour” happens to be!
+Crash hot potatoes originated in Australia, or at least that’s how the story goes.
+That fact alone gives them a certain mystique and makes them sound intelligent and charming.
+They are all that, but they’re also a workhorse side dish.
+You can vary the seasonings and toppings so they will pair with whatever the “main dish du jour” happens to be!

-In this version, I dressed these little Yukon Gold potatoes very simply with garlic and Parmesan which makes them a good fit with most any meat or chicken entree.
+In this version, I dressed some little Yukon Gold potatoes very simply with garlic and Parmesan.
+This flavor profile makes them a good fit for almost any meat or chicken entree.

-Stop!
-Now, you can add the garlic powder like I did or season them however your mood strikes.
-It’s hard to go wrong with a humble spud.
-Go crazy!
-Use a different kind of cheese, or melted butter in place of olive oil when baking them.
+Season with garlic powder and Parmesan like I did, or change them up as the mood (or the main dish) strikes!
+It’s hard to go wrong with a humble spud; they are incredibly versatile little guys!
+They are YOUR potatoes!
+Use a different kind of cheese if you want.
+Drizzle melted butter on them in place of olive oil when baking them.

 - 3 pounds small "new" potatoes